Your Breast Cancer Risk

 Factors under study

-Other factors, such as antidepressants, fertility drugs, parabens and stress, are currently under study.
+Other factors, such as dairy products, fertility drugs, hair dyes and stress, are currently under study.
 Findings to date are not strong enough to say whether these factors are truly related (or truly not related) to breast cancer.
 So, more research is needed.

 Factors not linked to an increased risk

-Some factors are not linked to an increased breast cancer risk, such as breast implants and caffeine.
+Well-studied factors not linked to an increased breast cancer risk include breast implants and caffeine.

 Estimating breast cancer risk

-Your health care provider can estimate your breast cancer risk using a tool such as the Breast Cancer Risk Assessment Tool.
-Then together, you and your provider can make decisions about your health such as breast cancer screening.
+Your doctor can estimate your breast cancer risk using a tool such as the Breast Cancer Risk Assessment Tool and IBIS (the Tyrer-Cuzik model).
+Then together, you can make decisions about your health such as when and how often to get breast cancer screening.

 Watch our video of Komen grantee Dr. Tarah Ballinger who shares why it’s important to know if you’re at higher risk of breast cancer.